-The challenge of the FY2018/19 is to ensure IT services and projects is align with the City's vision to move the City of Santa Fe into a direction of digital efficiencies and performance.
-City IT funding continues to lag behind industry benchmarks for the local government sector.
+The challenge for FY2018/19 is to ensure IT services and projects align with the City's vision to move the City in a direction of digital efficiencies and performance.
+City funding continues to lag behind industry benchmarks for the local government sector.
 The industry benchmark for IT spending is 3.6% of the total operating budget; the current City IT spending is 3%.
 The industry benchmark for IT staffing is 3.6% IT FTEs as % of total FTEs; the current City IT spending level is 2.5%.
 (Reference City of Santa Fe ITT Gartner Report 2015-2016.)